dewi-alliance/hotspot-manufacturers/README.md

  There is a step-by-step guide [here](https://jamiedubs.com/blog/how-to-submit-helium-manufacturer-application/).

 ## Send Hotspot for Hardware Audit
- * The fee for hardware audits is between $3000 and $4000 USD depending on the security implementation.
+ * The fee for hardware audits is between $3000 and $8000 USD depending on the model and security implementation.
  * At a high level, the hardware audit includes the verification of: security methods, radio configurations, and the integration of Helium software, such as the Miner or the Light Gateway application.
  * The publicly available hardware audit procedure is available at [this link.](https://heliumfoundation.notion.site/Hardware-Audit-PDF-Requirements-136fe35b6f30492c874bd417d2a22b37) Please be sure to review this link as it tends to answer many of the auditing questions that we receive.